The Last Harvest

 You can't grow without change

-America’s food values are rapidly changing.
-We are experiencing a food revolution that is demanding better-tasting, natural and sustainable food and yet, we don’t often consider who is responsible for growing this food.
-The truth is, 75% of the fresh fruit consumed in the U.S. is completely dependent on hand harvesting.
-Without the workforce to pick the crops, growers are at risk of losing their livelihood.
+America’s food preferences are rapidly changing.
+We are experiencing a food revolution that is demanding better-tasting, natural and sustainable food--and yet, we don't often consider who is responsible for growing and harvesting this food.
+The truth is, 75% of the fresh fruit consumed in the U.S. is completly dependent on hand-harvesting.
+Without the workforce to pick the crops, growers and remaining farm workers are at risk of losing their livelihood.

 The Last Harvest offers a rare glimpse into the hopes, hardships, and uncertain futures of three family growers.
 Harvesters face a harsh reality of tightened immigration control and inefficient guest worker programs that prevent growers from finding a workforce to pick their fields.
 These problems threaten our availability of fresh food and our vibrant and thriving agricultural community.

 We have an opportunity to impact positive change, but first we must understand the issues.
 Let’s inspire a productive dialogue.
-Let’s work together on solutions that save family growers who live and contribute to our local communities.
+Let’s work together on solutions that save family growers and protect farm workers, both of whom live in and contribute to our local communities.
 The future of good food depends on the choices we make today.
 Our hope is this is not The Last Harvest.